AxelBanderet/sigfox-blockchain/readme.md

 ## Conclusion

-IoT and Blockchain can be an interesting mix for so many verticals: Insurance 4.0, Supply Chain, Retail..
-Also, this is a private blockchain example but we would imagine further applications based on public decentralized blockchains and their corresponding tokens.
+IoT and Blockchain can be an interesting mix in so many verticals: Industry 4.0, Supply Chain, Retail..
+Here we talked about private blockchain usage however I believe we could also imagine further applications based on public blockchains.

 ## Sources